Union Through UNITY: Cosmology with 2,000 SNe Using a Unified Bayesian Framework: UNITY

 As a validation check to see if UNITY1.5 matches the real data well, we examine the predictive posterior distributions (PPDs).
 These are essentially simulated datasets conditioned on the data and the posterior of the parameters. \PPDConditional For each MCMC posterior sample, for each SN, we draw $x^{\mathrm{true}}_1$, $c^{\mathrm{true}}_B$, $c^{\mathrm{true}}_R$ from the population distributions for that SN's dataset, redshift, and \Phigh.
 Then we compute $m_B^{\mathrm{true}}$ using Equation~\ref{eq:tripp}.
 We add the $c_B^{\mathrm{true}}$ and $c_R^{\mathrm{true}}$ values to obtain $c$, and convolve the true \mBxc by appropriate measurement uncertainties (including the unexplained dispersion) using the interpolated light-curve-fit uncertainties as a function of magnitude and color described in Section~\ref{sec:lcfit}.
 We also include the self-calibration from the actual data; we add the sum in Equation~\ref{eq:derivatives} to the $m_B$, $x_1$, and $c$.
 We use the SALT model to synthesize peak observer-frame magnitudes and simulate whether or not the SN was found (brighter than the selection threshold).
 We record only $m_B$, $x_1$, $c$ when the simulated SN is selected, and we also record the selection probability over all trials.
 We note that the selection thresholds are both uncertain (Figure~\ref{fig:MagntiudeLimits}) and stochastic (as described in Section~\ref{sec:MalmquistBias}).
 We only simulate SNe with inlier posteriors greater than outlier posteriors, and do not draw from the outlier distributions in the PPDs.

 There are several comparisons of interest and Figures~\ref{fig:PPDz} through \ref{fig:PPDvssamp} go through these comparisons in detail for $m_B - \mu(z)$, $x_1$, and $c$.
 Figure~\ref{fig:PPDz} shows the comparison as a function of redshift, finding good consistency albeit with minor discrepancies at low redshift for $x_1$ discussed below.
 Figure~\ref{fig:PPDsel} shows the comparison as a function of selection probability, again showing good consistency.
-Figure~\ref{fig:PPDHR} shows binned \citet{Tripp1998}-like Hubble residuals as a function of $x_1$ and $c$ for both $z\leq0.1$ and $z > 0.1$ to investigate standardization in more detail. \PPDinterestingfinding Finally, Figure~\ref{fig:PPDvssamp} shows the PPD by SN sample. \PPDresultsentence
+Figure~\ref{fig:PPDHR} shows binned \citet{Tripp1998}-like Hubble residuals as a function of $x_1$ and $c$ for both $z\leq0.1$ and $z > 0.1$ to investigate standardization in more detail. \PPDinterestingfinding Finally, Figure~\ref{fig:PPDvssamp} shows the PPD by SN sample. \PPDresultsentence\footnote{We note that the $\chi^2$ values and binned Hubble residual uncertainties shown on these predictive-posterior figures are quoted assuming no correlations bin-to-bin, even though such correlations will exist due to uncertainty on the parameters and systematics that correlate SNe.
+It is not trivial to put uncertainties on the predictive-posterior distributions, as different SNe will be discovered/pass cuts in different MCMC samples.
+So the covariance is not straightforward to evaluate because there are likely zero samples with all the SNe present.
+Of course, this challenge only affects the predictive posteriors; UNITY1.5 does propagate correlated uncertainties into the cosmology fits.}

 One moderately significant result for a few of the low-$z$ samples dominated by old galaxies is the bimodality visible in $x_1$ that is not captured by UNITY1.5 \citep{Nicolas2021}.
 However, this has little impact on UNITY, as the first few moments of the distribution are approximated well (which are the most important, \citealt{rubin15b}).
 In fact, in the limit of linear standardization, Gaussian uncertainties, and a complete sample, only inferring the mean and variance of the Gaussian population distribution correctly is important.
 This holds true even for very non-Gaussian independent-variable (e.g., $x_1$) distributions.